mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 ### alb\_dns\_name

 Description: The DNS name of the created ALB.
-Useful for creating a CNAME from mixmax.com DNS names.
+Used to create a CNAME in your local zone to point to the created load balancer.

 ### alb\_listener\_arn